 Over this time she has worked on a wide range of projects from multi million pound retail units to bespoke residential extensions and not to mention the renovation of Mine stacks, designing an equine centre and creating a sustainable campsite with composting toilets, solar showers & yurts.
 Many of her projects have had sensitive design issues, which means she has gained experience relating to Conservation Areas, Heritage Sites, Flood Zones, Listed Buildings and Areas of Outstanding Natural Beauty.

-Louisa has over seven years’ experience with the practice and became an Associate Director in 2014.
-Having worked in London, Louisa joined the practice in 2008 and has since worked on and led a range large and small scale projects from conception to completion and is particularly proud of her contribution to the CSA portfolio of ‘built’ work.
+Louisa has over 10 years’ experience with the practice and became a Director in 2015.
+Having worked in London, Louisa joined the practice in 2008 and has since worked on and led a range of large and small scale projects from conception to completion and is particularly proud of her contribution to the CSA portfolio of ‘built’ work.